Doty, Washington: Post office

 A post office was established in Doty inside a store on November 2, 1900 but the building was lost in a fire.
 Reestablished inside the historic Doty General Store, the post office was once moved to a postmaster's house in 1957 where it operated until shifting back to the store in 1973.
 In 2000, the post office celebrated its 100th anniversary though the location only provided post office boxes for rental.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Doty has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Arts and culture

 Historic buildings and sites

 Doty was once home to the Doty Bridge, a covered railroad bridge that was one of the last remaining in the state.
 It was listed on the National Register of Historic Places but had its designation removed in 1990.

+The Willapa Hills Sheep Dairy & Farmstead, also known as Stannek Farm, was constructed in 1936 and is listed on the Washington State Heritage Barn Register.